c-hudson/muddler/README.md

    Control-N          : Move up in the keyboard history Tab                : Move forward one screen full of text if the world is
                         paused by "more".
-   Control-l          : Redraw the screen
-   PgUp               : Scroll up one page in the history buffer PgDown             : Scroll down one page in the history buffer
+   Control-l          : Redraw the screen [console only] PgUp               : Scroll up one page in the history buffer PgDown             : Scroll down one page in the history buffer
 ```